Prague, Czech Republic

 MediStart accompanies you throughout the application process, optimises your documents and takes care of every step of the application process.

 Request our free information material now: Click here!

-- successful: partly a 100% success rate in the past, e.g. in Hamburg, Nicosia, Wroclaw, Rzeszow, and Vilnius
+- Successful: we achieved an almost 100% success rate in the past, e.g., in Hamburg, Nicosia, Wroclaw, Rzeszow, and Vilnius

-- professional: support during the application phase, at the beginning of your studies and during your studies
+- Professional: support during the application phase and during your studies

-- comprehensive: on site planning and organisation services (support in finding accommodation, international network of students etc.)
+- Comprehensive: on-site planning and organisation services (support in finding accommodation, international network

-- early admission: admissions for some universities for 2022 already possible
+- Early Admission: admissions for some universities for 2022 are already possible